MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 The unified labeling client replaces the Azure Information Protection classic client.
 To compare features and functionality with the classic client, see [Compare the labeling solutions for Windows computers](use-client.md#compare-the-labeling-solutions-for-windows-computers).

+## Version 2.10.x

+### Configure the maximum size limit for protecting / un-protecting via PowerShell and File Explorer

+The maximum size limit for protecting and un-protecting files via PowerShell and the File Explorer has a maximum file size of 2GB.

+Now you can configure this maximum file size using the new **MaxFileSizeInMBForProtection** advanced property.

+For more information, see <x>.

 ## Version 2.9.111.0

 Unified labeling scanner and client version 2.9.111.0